k3jph/k3jph.github.io/_posts/2024/2024-05-04-a-maltese-grant-of-arms.md

 carry forth the legacy of service and excellence that the arms represent.

-{% include figure.html image="jhoward-maltese-coa-salmeron-960px.png"
+{% include figure.html image="jhoward-maltese-salmeron-960px.jpg" width="12" border=true
-width="12"
 cap="Coat of Arms for James P. Howard, II, as interpreted by [Dr Antonio Salmerón](http://blason.es/)" alt="Coat of Arms for James P. Howard, II, as interpreted by Dr Antonio Salmerón" %}